 What causes generalized anxiety disorder and worry?

 There is no single cause for generalized anxiety disorder.
-Some of the factors that are thought to make it more likely that a person will experience GAD include:
+You are more likely to experience GAD if you have:

-- Genetic factors.
-There may be genes which predispose people to developing emotional problems in general, but no specific genes which predispose people to developing generalized anxiety disorder.
+There may be genes which make you more likely to develop emotional problems, but no specific genes which put you at greater risk of developing generalized anxiety disorder.

 What keeps GAD and worry going?